TPP1G1/googleContactsBirthdays/README.md

 - Compares contacts birthdays with calendar events
 - Creates recurring birthday events in the Calendar for not existing contact birthdays
 - If year is included, it is added to the event title

+## ToDo
+- Activate reminders for the events

+## Known Issues
+- When creating a new calendar, you might need to activate the sync for this calandar in the google calendars app before you can see the events